entropyxyz/program-metadata-http-service/README.md

 ]
 ```

-You can get JSON metadata about a particular program using the hex encoded hash of its binary:
+You can get JSON metadata about a particular program by making a `GET` request to `/program/` followed by the hex encoded hash of its binary:

 ```bash
 http localhost:3000/program/a947e55b58659b5abaed2c710b9a6741fc728c81fd5b44201953745372597be5
 ```

-Example output:
+Example reponse:
 ```json
 {
     "authors": [